hanakai-rb/repo-sync/README.md

 When this action runs, it will:

-- Check out each repository in `REPOSITORIES`.
+1. Check out each repository.
-- Validate the repository's `repo-sync.yml` against the JSON schema at `REPO_SYNC_SCHEMA_PATH`.
+2. Validate the repository's `repo-sync.yml` against the configured JSON schema.
-- For each entry in `FILES` (in `source=dest` format), copy the source file to the destination path within the repository.
+3. For each file entry, copy the source file to the destination path within the repository.
-- If the source file has a `.tpl` extension, evaluate the the source file as a Go [text/template](https://pkg.go.dev/text/template) file using the [`tpl` CLI tool](https://github.com/bluebrown/go-template-cli).
-The values from `repo-sync.yml` are available within the template.
+    - If the source file has a `.tpl` extension, evaluate the the source file as a [text/template](https://pkg.go.dev/text/template) file using the [`tpl` CLI tool](https://github.com/bluebrown/go-template-cli).
+    - The values from `repo-sync.yml` are available within the template.
-- Destination filenames themselves also support text/template syntax.
+    - Destination filenames may also use the template syntax.
-- Commit and push the changes directly to each repo's main branch.
+4. Commit and push the changes directly to each repo's main branch.

 ## Components